 After about half an hour, you can discard your stirring utensil, taste one more time, turn down the heat and add any final flavorings you feel it needs.
 You might try a little creme fraiche or coconut milk.
 We also had a few fresh shrimp which we added at this point and cooked through just long enough to turn pink.

 Finally, remove and discard your stone.
 Most municipal recycling facilities will not accept stones, but you can usually bury it in the garden where you found it, and, after a year or two of maturation, dig it back up for another round of soup-making.
 We’ve found the flavor fades after three or four rounds.

 I hope you’ve had fun following along, please let us know if your own stone soup was a success, and if not, let us know.
 We’ve probably made the same mistakes as you, and there’s no shame in that.
 Happy April 1.

-- One (cleaned) stone, approx 10 inches in diameter
+- 1 Stone approx 10 inches in diameter

 - 2 quarts water

 - Place stone and water in a large (4 quart or larger) stock pot.

 - Bring water to a simmer and maintain low heat for 30-40 minutes.
 Stir as needed and taste (see article for items we used to stir soup).
 When ready, remove and discard the stone and ladle soup into separate bowls.

 - You can refrigerate or freeze any leftover soup.